dynverse/anndata/README.md

 ## Getting started

-The API of `anndata` is very similar to its Python counterpart.
+The API of anndata for R is very similar to its Python counterpart.
 Check out `?anndata` for a full list of the functions provided by this package.

-`AnnData` stores a data matrix `X` together with annotations of observations `obs` (`obsm`, `obsp`), variables `var` (`varm`, `varp`), and unstructured annotations `uns`.
+`AnnData()` stores a data matrix `X` together with annotations of observations `obs` (`obsm`, `obsp`), variables `var` (`varm`, `varp`), and unstructured annotations `uns`.